JohannesJossi/ml-agents/docs/Using-Docker.md

 # Using Docker For ML-Agents (Experimental)

-We currently offer an experimental solution for Windows and Mac users who would like to do training or inference using Docker.
+We currently offer a solution for Windows and Mac users who would like to do training or inference using Docker.
 This option may be appealing to those who would like to avoid installing Python and TensorFlow themselves.
 The current setup forces both TensorFlow and Unity to _only_ rely on the CPU for computations.
-Consequently, our Docker support is limited to environments whose agents **do not** use camera-based visual observations.
-For example, the [GridWorld](Learning-Environment-Examples.md#gridworld) environment is **not** supported.
+Consequently, our Docker simulation [uses the CPU](https://en.wikipedia.org/wiki/Xvfb) to do visual rendering.
+This means that environments which involve agents using camera-based visual observations might be slower.

 ## Requirements
 - Unity _Linux Build Support_ Component